Anshul Bhatt: Bridge career

 Bhatt played his first tournament at the Indian Gymkhana in Mumbai in 2016.

 At the 5th World Youth Bridge Championships in Lyon, France (2017), he was the youngest participant, carried the flag at the opening ceremony, and won the Joan Gerard Award for fair play and sportsmanship.

 He competed in Opatija, Croatia (2019), and returned at the 7th World Youth Transnational Championships in Salsomaggiore Terme, Italy (2022).
 There, he won gold medals in the U-16 Pairs (with Canadian partner Darwin Li), in the Teams event as captain of Team Blitz (with Li, Albert Pedmanson, and Jasper Vahk), and also secured the Overall gold medal for best performance.
+Furthermore, Bhatt participated in the 9th World Youth Transnational Champions in Hefei, China (2026), winning the bronze medal in the U-31 Teams as a member of Team India, partnering with Sushari Sayantan and teaming with Shubham Acharya, Surajit Bar, Vidhya Patel, and Sagnik Roy.

 In December 2022, Bhatt was named joint Personality of the Year by the International Bridge Press Association.

 Bhatt has also competed in the HCL International Bridge Championship, one of the richest bridge tournaments globally.

 In March 2023, Bill Gates, also a bridge enthusiast, met Bhatt in Mumbai and publicly praised him.